 And yet, these veterans have not been forgotten by everyone.

-Alongside Davies and the soldiers at Remembrance Day in Rangoon last year, was Sally McLean, founder of the small British charity Help for Forgotten Allies (H4FA).
+Alongside the soldiers at Remembrance Day in Rangoon last year was Sally McLean, founder of the small British charity Help for Forgotten Allies (H4FA).

 H4FA provides grants and supports these veterans who fought alongside the British in the Second World War.
 Many of these veterans and their families have been caught up in the conflicts that have wracked Burma since independence, scores driven to refugee camps on the Thai-Myanmar border.
 Others remain scattered in jungle and atop mountains throughout the country, often suffering appalling treatment by the Burmese military.